 Responsible Executive Member is the member of the University Executive with whom the policy matter most clearly resides.
 The Responsible Executive Member has overarching responsibility and accountability for the policy and related procedures and is accountable for the implementation and compliance of the policy.
 Specific responsibilities are listed in full in Table 5.1, Policy Framework – Procedures.

 4. Policy Framework

 The University Council and its Executive are empowered by the University of the Sunshine Coast Act 1998 (Qld) to regulate the University’s activities.

 The Policy Framework is guided by the principles set out in the Governance Framework – Governing Policy.
 The Policy Framework comprises of a standard model of concise high level policies and related detailed procedures, which are complemented with various levels of documentation as required.
 Additionally, the University may draw these various levels together as overarching frameworks.

 4.1 Principles for policy

 (a) A policy is a statement of principles or position that is intended to direct decision-making and operations that supports the achievement of the University’s vision and objectives.
 Policies have a long-term focus and are applied across the University as a whole.
 They form the foundation of the University’s governance processes and the basis of the quality system.

-(b) Policies support the achievement of quality outcomes and reduce institutional risk by establishing standards and internal controls.
+(b) Policies support the achievement of quality outcomes, address compliance with legislative obligations, and reduce institutional risk by establishing standards and internal controls.
 The principles outlined in policy are shaped by: